asayers/redux/README.md

 <h1 align="center">Redux</h1>
 <p align="center">/ˈriː.dʌks/ <em>(adj.)</em>: brought back</p>

+> NOTE: Still in-development!
+>
+> * Expect API changes.
+(You may need to update your dofiles.)
+> * Expect database format changes.
+(You may need to delete your redux dir.)
+> * There no CHANGELOG yet.
+>
+> Don't use redux for anything serious until it hits version 1.0.

 Redux is an implementation of djb's "redo" build tool.
 It's _roughly_ source-compatible with [existing implementations][apenwarr], but internally it works quite differently.
 Specifically, when redux builds a file, it also caches